 Relationships are all about people.

-Targeting and reaching the right people is priority number one.
-That's why sending us your list is one of the first steps in the magazine setup process.
+So targeting and reaching the right people is priority number one.
+That's one of the reasons sending us your list is one of the first steps in the magazine setup process.

 In this guide, you'll learn how to build, grow, and use your list to get the most return on investment from your magazine.